 Commercial food generators in Washington are estimated to contribute approximately 480,000 tons of food waste (ReFED, 2025), representing 13.1% of the state’s overall food loss.
 This represents a significant opportunity to advance food rescue initiatives and move closer to meeting the 2030 food waste reduction goals.

 The Workgroup was established to address these challenges and support the state’s broader efforts to reduce food waste.
 The Workgroup focused on three strategies to increase access to edible surplus food and to keep food out of landfills: preventing food waste at the source, rescuing surplus edible food, and managing remaining materials through recovery systems such as composting or anaerobic digestion.

 Through collaborative partnerships and ongoing dialogue, the Workgroup identified nine (9) actionable recommendations grounded in research and member input.
+The Legislative Directive research questions the Workgroup considered while drafting their recommendations include:

+(a) Logistics to phase in edible food donation programs, including incentives

+(b) The food recovery network systems necessary to support increased donations of edible food by commercial generators

+(c) Assess asset gaps and food infrastructure development needs.
+The Workgroup must also facilitate the creation of networks and partnerships to address gaps and needs and develop innovative partnerships and models where appropriate; and

+(d) Actions taken, costs, and lessons learned by other jurisdictions in the United States that have enacted policies focused on reducing edible commercially generated food waste and from voluntary pilot projects carried out by commercial generators of food waste.

 Research Summary

 Research Process

 The Food Donation Workgroup’s research process was designed to develop actionable recommendations to improve food donation practices in Washington State.
-From July to November 2024 and again from January to April 2025, the Department of Ecology facilitated this effort in close collaboration with 41 Workgroup members (Appendix B).
+From July to November 2024 and again from January to April 2025, the Department of Ecology facilitated this effort in close collaboration with 41 Workgroup members.

 Over the course of eight monthly meetings, Workgroup members reached consensus on nine (9) actionable recommendations.
 These meetings served as a forum to discuss barriers, share experiences, and explore potential solutions related to food donation and recovery.